pytchlang/pytch-build/doc/source/makesite/making-deployment-zipfile.rst

   pytch.org/

-This is achieved via a git 'superproject ``pytch-releases`` which has the contributing repos as git submodules.
+This is achieved via a git 'superproject' ``pytch-releases`` which has the contributing repos as git submodules.